-Feds: Jan.
+US: Jan.
 6 participant arrested after California standoff

-LOS ANGELES (AP) — A participant in the Jan.
-6, 2021, attack on the U.S. Capitol was taken into custody Thursday in Southern California after an hours-long standoff, authorities said.
+LOS ANGELES (AP) — Federal agents took a participant in the Jan.
+6, 2021, attack on the U.S. Capitol into custody for his role in the insurrection after an hours-long standoff on Thursday, authorities said.

 Eric Christie, 56, was arrested in the Sherman Oaks neighborhood of the San Fernando Valley, according to Laura Eimiller, an FBI spokesperson.